robert-scheck/dnf-automatic-setup/README.md

 # dnf-automatic-setup
-Tiny imperfect assistant to configure automated dnf upgrades
+Tiny imperfect assistant to configure automated dnf upgrades, but provides the functionality the dnf community failed to provide since at least 2014.